TrofityYooichie/Alien-Game/README.md

 - A variety of enemy types with different attack strategies
 - Online leaderboards to compete for high scores

 Will you rise as the galaxy’s last hope, or will the alien onslaught consume all?
-Prepare for the ultimate space battle in **Galactic Defenders: Alien Onslaught**!
+Prepare for the ultimate space battle in **Galactic Defenders: Alien Onslaught**